Health libraryBack to health library

 According to the American Academy of Otolaryngology–Head and Neck Surgery, the National Institutes of Health and other experts, some additional causes of dysphagia can include missing teeth; cancer of the head, neck or esophagus; or an injury to the head or spinal cord.

 Diagnosis and treatment

 If the cause of your dysphagia is not obvious, a doctor may examine your mouth and throat with a lighted tube.
 Various other tests, including ultrasound or an upper gastrointestinal (GI) series, also known as a barium swallow, may be recommended as well.
 Ultrasound uses sound waves to produce pictures of internal organs.
 In the upper GI series, you swallow a liquid barium mixture.
 A radiologist then uses special instruments to watch the barium as it travels to the stomach.

 Treatment will depend on the cause of your dysphagia.

 For those with GERD, lifestyle changes, such as eating a bland diet with smaller, more frequent meals and elevating the head of the bed at night, may help.
 Sometimes medication is also needed.

 Other disorders might require the skills of other health professionals.
 If you have a condition such as Parkinson's disease, for instance, a speech pathologist may be able to teach you exercises to improve your ability to move food or liquid through your mouth or throat and to lower the risk of its entering your airway during swallowing.
 Learning new ways to eat can be helpful too.

 For those who've had a stroke, seeing a neurologist may be necessary.

 Medication and special procedures are used to treat some problems.
-For example, a muscle that is too tight may have to be released surgically.
-Stretching or dilating a narrowed esophagus is sometimes done as well.
+For example, a narrowed esophagus is sometimes stretched or dilated.

 According to the National Institute of Neurological Disorders and Stroke, in many cases, swallowing disorders can be partially or completely corrected.